FelixAburto/Detection-Engineering/README.md

 <b>About Rule:</b>

-Next we are going to fill out the About Rule section.
-We are going to name the alert "Super Secret Value Viewed!" and enter in a description for the rule.
-Set the "Default severity" to "Medium" then click on "Advance Settings".
-Scroll down to until you see "MITRE ATT&CK threats" and select the option for "Exfiltration" for the tactic and then add a technique and set it to "Exfiltration Over Web Service".
-Finally, add a subtechnique and set it to "Exfiltration to Cloud Storage".
+Next, we need to complete the "About Rule" section.
+Name the alert "Super Secret Value Viewed!" and provide a description for the rule.
+Set the "Default severity" to "Medium."
+Click on "Advanced Settings" and scroll down to find the "MITRE ATT&CK threats" section.
+Select "Exfiltration" as the tactic, then add a technique and set it to "Exfiltration Over Web Service."
+Finally, add a sub-technique and set it to "Exfiltration to Cloud Storage."

 <p align="center">
 <img src="https://imgur.com/h3IOeVT.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>